Logo for Van der Ley Visual Communications

 about me

-How I became a graphic recorder, designer and illustrator, what drives me and inspires me, and how I can help you create eye-catching images and documents.
+Read on to find out how I became a graphic recorder, designer and illustrator, what drives and inspires me, and how I can help you create memorable events and eye-catching documents.

 Portrait of Megan van der Ley, graphic recorder in Sweden.